 Three alternative questions were posed for CS10t using the same 5-point scale as questions 1 through 10 that was used in the Perceived Safety and Effectiveness Inventory (see Appendix H).
 Participants reported a mean agreement of 4.27(SD = 0.80) with the statement "This was useful for learning to conserve fuel in traffic."
-Participants also reported a mean agreement of 4.00 (SD = 1.20) with the statement "I think this application is useful for learning to conserve fuel on the highway."
+Participants also reported a mean agreement of 4.00 (SD = 1.20) with the statement "I think this application is useful for highway driving" and a mean agreement of 4.20 (SD = 1.21) with the statement "This is useful for learning to conserve fuel on the highway."
 Participants' positive responses to CS10t indicated that this type of training interface was thought to have great utility for providing fuel economy information to drivers.
 These findings also suggest that participants saw this post-drive reporting and training CS as a desirable method to obtain fuel economy information.